Rhaam/DeepLearningForHealthcare_Final_Project_Team_78/colab_notebooks/readme.txt

-This folder has the two google colab notebooks that we used to run the code and see its output.
+This folder has the three google colab notebooks that we used to run the code and see its output.